Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 To explain how the "God wants all men to be saved, He doesn't want anyone to perish" verse (2 Peter 3:9) fits with their idea of God predestining people for hell, my pastor basically put it this way: "How can God say He wants all people to be saved if He predestines people for hell?
 Because God doesn't always get what He wants.
 He can want things to happen, but this doesn't mean He has to cause them to happen.
 So God can want all people to be saved, but not cause all people to be saved."

 The God of the Bible wants all people to be saved and doesn't want anyone to perish.
 But He doesn't force all people to be saved.
 He lets us choose.
-This make sense.
+This makes sense.

-But Calvi-god says that he wants all people to be saved … but then he causes the opposite to happen, deliberately predestining most people to hell.
+But Calvi-god says that he wants all people to be saved … but then he causes the opposite to happen, deliberately predestining most people to hell, for his glory and pleasure.
 This is a whole different thing than just "not forcing what you want."
-It's "causing the opposite of what you 'want' because you really want the opposite of what you said you want."
+It's "causing the opposite of what you 'want' because you really want the opposite of what you said you wanted."
 Illogical and contradictory.
+Deceptive and two-faced.
+Untrustworthy and unjust.

 I can say that I want my husband to fix a broken chair, and yet not force him to do it.
 Logical.